JaviMaligno/bachatapp/project_summary.md

 - Security headers and `www` to non-`www` redirects configured in `vercel.json`.
 - A detailed plan is available in `seo_plan.md`.

+## SEO Status

+- The homepage (`https://bachatapp.org/`) is now **indexed** by Google.
+The previous "Page with redirect" issue appears resolved.
+- The lesson page `https://bachatapp.org/section/history/lesson/history-70-80` is currently **"Crawled - currently not indexed."**
+    - Key reasons identified from Google Search Console:
+        - **Missing user-declared canonical tag** on the page.
+        - A **"Temporary processing error"** for this URL when processed via the sitemap.
+- All items in the `seo_plan.md` "Checklist Before Launch" are now marked as complete by the user.
+- Next steps for the unindexed lesson page:
+    1. Implement a self-referencing canonical tag.
+    2. Monitor sitemap status in GSC.
+    3. Request re-indexing after implementing the canonical tag.

 This educational platform provides an accessible way to learn about bachata's rich musical heritage, instrumentation, and dance techniques with an interactive and engaging user experience.

 ## Change Log